 Thus, such wolves, which at that time could tolerate starch better than others, no longer depended exclusively on meat as a source of food.
 They were more capable of leading a life in the presence of man.
-This took advantage of this and created over the millennia by breeding the desired behavioral traits.
-The interaction of strength in food and the breeding skill of humans thus transformed the wolf into the faithful house dog.
+This took advantage of this and created it over the millennia by breeding the desired behavioral traits.
+The interaction of strength in food and the breeding skill of humans thus transformed the wolf into a faithful house dog.

 This makes a difference between dog and wolf

 Today, wolves and dogs are two completely different genera.
 Even if you were to domesticate a wolf as a puppy, it would not lose certain traits and behaviors.
 It would still remain a wild predator, showing only a little trusting, but shy and unpredictable.
 Even though wolves have a certain confidence in humans, this has nothing to do with the bond between master and dog.